 The philosophy of marginal gains has been at the heart of British Cycling’s success for a number of years and can equally be applied to your cycling and equipment to make the most of the time, fitness and kit you have.
-Each of the gains described may individually be small but add them all together and you’ll significantly improve your performance.
+Each of the gains described may individually be small but add them all together and you can significantly improve your performance.

 Sort your clothing out

 Water is practically free and, by not taking enough of it on board and optimising your hydration, you can severely compromise your performance.
 Even on cooler days it is vital to combat fluid losses through sweating, breathing and urination.
 It is best to drink one or two cups of fluid before exercise and then get into the habit of sipping continuously throughout.

 Lose some weight

 Before spending hundreds of pounds stripping grams off your bike, be honest whether you might be able to shed some weight yourself.
-Carrying unnecessary excess weight is especially detrimental when the road kicks up.
-On a 5 km climb at 8 percent, if a 75 kg rider with a max sustainable power of 250 watts loses 2.5kg that would cut about 40 seconds off this rider's time.
+Carrying excess weight is especially detrimental on climbs.
+On a 5km climb at eight percent, if a 75kg rider with a max sustainable power of 250 watts loses 2.5kg that would cut about 40 seconds off this rider's time.

-By keeping your upper body still and relaxed and working on keeping your pedal stroke efficient you’ll not only save energy but also not create extra drag.
+Be compact on the bike and pedal efficiently.
+By keeping your upper body still and relaxed and working on an efficient pedal stroke, you will not only save energy, but also not create extra unnecessary drag.
 This particularly applies to time-trials, on long flat roads or into headwinds.
 Rocking, bobbing or swaying should be avoided at all costs.
-When you’re riding constantly scan your body and check that you’re riding in a relaxed and efficient manner.
+When you are riding, constantly scan your body and check that you are riding in a relaxed and efficient manner.
 Ensure your knees are driving up and towards the top-tube and that your body above waist height is still and tension free.
 With time and practice, the scanning and correction process will become almost automatic.

-Keep your bike clean and well maintained
+Keep your bike clean and well-maintained

 Advanced aero profiling is not much good if your frame’s covered in grime.
 Muck also adds unnecessary weight and can easily negate the grams you shaved off with those titanium skewers.
 Pay particular attention to your drive chain as energy lost as sound or friction is energy that isn’t getting to your rear wheel.